adaskin/bil222-sysprog25/README.md

 If you benefit from some work of others, list them as references (online references or books) Discussing the assignments or projects with your friends is allowed; but, all the submitted work should be yours alone.
 List your collaborators (if you discuss your homework with your friends) in your assignments.

 ## Use of AI, GPT, Gemini, DeepSeek, etc.
 You are free to use them...
-However,over-reliance may prevent you from thinking Below is example guide how you can leverage such tools for this course(taken from DeepSeek R1)
+However,over-reliance may prevent you from thinking.

+Below (**written with the help of DeepSeek R1**) is example guide how you can leverage such tools for this course
 * You can use AI's capabilities for explanations, code examples, debugging, and interactive learning.

 ### Example use and prompts: